supercorp-ai/supercompat/README.md

   supercompat,
   groqClientAdapter,
   prismaStorageAdapter,
     completionsRunAdapter,
-  responsesRunAdapter,
+    responsesRunAdapter, // use the Responses API
   } from 'supercompat'
 import Groq from 'groq-sdk'

 const client = supercompat({